 Smoking and mental illness

 People with psychiatric disorders smoke over 44% of all cigarettes sold a year in the U.S. Having any psychiatric disorder roughly doubles the probability of smoking and significantly reduces the probability of quitting.
 The rates of daily smoking is 31% to 55% in anxiety disorders, 30% in depressive disorders, and 70-85% in Schizophrenia.
-Schizophrenia patients are especially heavy smokers, with 50% of schizophrenics smoking more than 25 cigarettes daily as well as taking more puffs per cigarette than the average smoker.
+Schizophrenia patients are especially heavy smokers.
+Half of people with schizophrenia smoke more than 25 cigarettes daily and take more puffs per cigarette than the average smoker.

 Diagnosing Tobacco Disorder